olilewis1/remote-work-POC/README.md

    - Copy the returned token
    - In the second browser, set the token in headers:
    token: value from above
+Will need to refresh both browsers to see the changes
 ## Testing the Real-time Features

 1. In the Customer view (browser with Customer token):